 Why Use a Reed Switch with Arduino?

 On its own, a reed switch is just a tiny sensor.
-But when you connect it to an Arduino, you can teach it to "react" to nearby magnets.
+But when we connect it to an Arduino, we can teach it to "react" to nearby magnets.
 For example:

 In short, the Arduino is the “brain,” and the reed switch is the “sense of touch.”
 Together, they unlock creative projects, both literally and metaphorically.